hagrin/sports/links/README.md

 ## Modeling

 PyMC - https://www.pymc.io/welcome.html - probabilistic programming library for Python that allows users to build Bayesian models with a simple Python API and fit them using Markov chain Monte Carlo (MCMC) methods<br />

+## Sports Tech

+ASB Glass Floor - https://asbglassfloor.com/asb-lumiflex/ - basketball court floors that can be modified and drawn on digitally<br />